 I remove the packaging and place the sliced packs in the foil-covered pan.

 The next step is important.
 I spread the sliced bacon from side to side in the pan.
 Notice how well they fit with three slices side by side.
 To get all the bacon in the pan I have to layer them.
 Don’t worry, the bacon all cooks the same and comes out fully cooked and ready to eat.
-If you have challenges with your oven cooking evenly, you may have to move the bacon around within the pan part way through the cooking process, and/or, located it in a new space on the oven rack(s).
+If you have challenges with your oven cooking evenly, you may have to move the bacon around within the pan part way through the cooking process, and/or, locate it in a new space on the oven rack(s).

 Here is the finished product.
 I cooked this batch for 45 minutes and then checked it.
 I decided to cook this batch for an additional 15 minutes just to make sure it was fully cooked.
-As with so many things we cook in the oven, the cooking time may vary based on the texture of the item being cooked, the elevation when you live, and the efficiency of your particular oven.
+As with so many things we cook in the oven, the cooking time may vary based on the thickness and texture of the item being cooked, the elevation where you live, and the efficiency of your particular oven.

 As mentioned above, I love the size and thickness of this Costco bacon once I slice the pack in half.
 Each slice fits on the plate just right, not to mention how it works on sandwiches.
 Each slice tends to be consistent in texture, thickness, and length.
 Note that as I take the bacon out of the pan I place it on some paper towels I’ve spread out on the kitchen counter.
 The towels absorb the grease and make cleanup that much easier.

 Other Options To Cook Bacon:

 1. Just fry it in a pan or skillet on the stovetop (cast iron works great).

 2. Cook it in a Dutch oven outside with charcoal – fabulous!